SSWConsulting/SSW.Rules.Content/rules/the-application-do-you-make-the-app-do-the-work/rule.md

 When you run the Northwind v1.0 (Rich Client) it will automatically upgrade the database for you.

-Just make sure you have dbo permissions:
+Just make sure you have dbo permissions ⚠️

-Let me know if you run into any issues, otherwise have a great day.
+Let me know if you run into any issues.

 Regards,
 Eric Phan
 ```
 ::: good
-**Figure: Better example - run SQL scripts in the application**
+**Figure: Better example - run SQL scripts in the application.
+There is a tool called [SQL Deploy | Reconcile](http://sqldeploy.com/) .**
 :::

 ```